Increasing positive monoids of ordered fields are FF-monoids: Increasing Positive Monoids

 Let $P$ be a positive monoid of some ambient ordered field.
 By Lemma~\ref{lem:properties of monotone sets}, if $P$ is finitely generated, then it is increasing and decreasing.
 On the other hand, suppose that $P$ is both increasing and decreasing.
 By Proposition~\ref{prop:increasing are atomic}, one finds that $P$ is atomic.
 Since $\mathcal{A}(P)$ is contained in every generating set, it is increasing and decreasing.
 Lemma~\ref{lem:properties of monotone sets} now implies that $\mathcal{A}(P)$ is finite and, therefore, $P$ is finitely generated.
 Hence the next result holds.

 \begin{proposition} A positive monoid of an ordered field is finitely generated if and only if it is increasing and decreasing. \end{proposition}

-A positive monoid of an ambient ordered field $K$ is \emph{strongly increasing} (resp., \emph{weakly increasing}) if it can be generated by an unbounded (resp., bounded) increasing sequence of $K$.
-A strongly increasing positive monoid is obviously increasing.
+A positive monoid of an ordered field $K$ is \emph{weakly increasing} if it can be generated by a bounded increasing sequence of $K$.
+A weakly increasing positive monoid is, in particular, increasing.
 A Puiseux monoid of $\qq$ is both strongly and weakly increasing if and only if it is isomorphic to a numerical semigroup (see \cite[Proposition~3.7]{GG16}).
 This fact does not extend to positive monoids of an arbitrary ordered field, as the next proposition indicates.

 \begin{proposition} Let $K$ be an ordered field, and let $P$ be a finitely generated positive monoid of $K$.
 Then $P$ is strongly increasing if and only if $K$ is Archimedean. \end{proposition}